Winnipeg Richardson International Airport: Perimeter Aviation terminal

 Perimeter Aviation is a regional airline that operates its own small, exclusive terminal building at Winnipeg International Airport to facilitate its passenger, cargo and charter services.
-Perimeter Aviation does not use the main terminal building due to its varied operations to small remote communities throughout Northern Manitoba and Northwestern Ontario using small propeller aircraft, with which regular airport terminal services (jet bridge, catering, etc.) are unnecessary and can actually be a hindrance to day-to-day operations.
+Perimeter Aviation does not use the main terminal building because it serves small remote communities in Northern Manitoba and Northwestern Ontario using small propeller aircraft, for which regular airport terminal services (jet bridge, catering, etc.) are unnecessary and can actually be a hindrance.

 The Perimeter Aviation terminal building is located 2.6 km south of the main terminal building.

 Other facilities

 A large Canada Post mail processing facility was opened at the airport site on June 4, 2010.
 The 23225 m2 facility is located east of the main terminal building, just north of Wellington Avenue.
 It is responsible for processing all mail and parcels for Manitoba, and some parts of Ontario and Northern Canada.

 Three hotels are located on site, adjacent to the main airport terminal.